parallel-finance/Open-Grants-Program/applications/Parallel.md

 Our platform offers a few key features and benefits:
 * **Lending and borrowing**: users can lend and borrow assets based on interest rates.
 * **Staking**: users can participate in Polkadot’s network validation and earn rewards.
-* **Earning double interests**: users can choose to stake and lend out their tokens simultaneously based on our new approach
+* **Earning double interests**: users can choose to stake and lend out their tokens simultaneously based on our new approach.
-* **Powered by Substrate**: our platform benefits from the speed, resiliency and convenient upgradability of Polkadot
+* **Powered by Substrate**: our platform benefits from the speed, resiliency and convenient upgradability of Polkadot.

 Our project utilizes substrate framework and is built on top of polkadot parachain ecosystem:
 * We built the core interests model and functionalities on substrate runtime